Simplest random walk for approximating Robin boundary value problems and ergodic limits of reflected diffusions: Acknowledgements

 \section{Acknowledgements}

 BL and MVT thank Institute for Computational and Experimental Research in Mathematics (ICERM, Providence, RI) where this work was nucleated during a workshop hosted by ICERM.
-AS was supported by the University of Nottingham Vice-Chancellor's Scholarship for Research Excellence (International).
+BL was supported by EPSRC grant no. EP/P006175/1 and by the Alan Turing Institute (EPSRC EP/N510129/1) as a Turing Fellow.
+AS was supported by the University of Nottingham Vice-Chancellor's Scholarship for Research Excellence (International). \rf{The authors thank anonymous referees for useful suggestions.}